Badrinath Char Dham Pilgrimage

-Badrinath temple is in Chamoli District of Uttarakhand state in India.
-Badrinath is one among the four pilgrimage sites of the Char Dham Pilgrimage; other three being Dwarka (in Gujarat state), Puri Jagannath (in Odissa Sate), and Rameshwaram (in Tamilnadu State).
-These Char Dham sites are a must visit places in ones lifetime for Hindus to attain Moksha (eternal freedom).
+Badrinath temple is in the Chamoli District of Uttarakhand state in India.
+Badrinath is one among the four pilgrimage sites of the Char Dham Pilgrimage; the other three being Dwarka (in Gujarat state), Puri Jagannath (in Odissa Sate), and Rameshwaram (in Tamilnadu State).
+These Char Dham sites are must-visit places in one’s lifetime for Hindus to attain Moksha (eternal freedom).

-Geographically, the char dham pilgrimage temples make a perfect square with Badrinath (North) and Rameswaram (South) falling on the same longitude and Dwarka (West) and Puri (East) on the same latitude, representing the farthest points of India existed during the time of Seer Adi Sankarachraya who defined these Char Dham temples.
+Geographically, the Char Dham pilgrimage temples make a perfect square with Badrinath (North) and Rameswaram (South) falling on the same longitude and Dwarka (West) and Puri (East) on the same latitude, representing the farthest points of India existed during the time of Seer Adi Sankaracharya who defined these Char Dham temples.
 (Over the last centuries, the coastline has changed a little).

-The temple has undergone renovations many a times and the last one was by the Jaipur King in 18th century.
+The temple has undergone renovations many a time and the last one was by the Jaipur King in the 18th century.

 The temple will be closed anytime during October or November; once snowfall starts.
 It will be closed for the next 6 months or so.
 The temple re-opens once “Akhand Jyothi” at the nearby Joshimath or Jyotirmath is observed.

-Abisheka Puja and Vishnu Sahasthra nama puja are the main puja at this temple.
+Abisheka Puja and Vishnu Sahasthra Nama puja are the main pujas at this temple.
 (Puja means the act of worship.)

-Unlike other temples, the deity at Badrinath temple is covered with blanket!
+Unlike other temples, the deity at Badrinath temple is covered with a blanket!

 Rawal is also the head of Adi Shankara Adwaitha Foundation headed at Badrinath.
 He is also the head of the village to which the temple belongs.